Peg Entwistle Plunges to Her Death From Atop the Famous Hollywood Sign

-Shortly after her death, a letter from the Beverly Hills Playhouse would arrived at her Uncle Harold's home addressed to Peg.
+Shortly after her death, a letter from Bliss-Hayden School of Acting (which would eventually be renamed the Beverly Hills Playhouse) arrived at her Uncle Harold's home addressed to Peg.
 The Beverly Hills Playhouse wanted her to star in their next production which, ironically, was about a young girl who commits suicide.
 Cue creepy organ music!

 Here is the transcript of Peg Entwistle's suicide note:

 "I am afraid I am a coward.
 I am sorry for everything.
 If I had done this a long time ago, it would have saved a lot of pain."

 The LA Times published the letter in hopes that she would be identified.
 She was dubbed "The Hollywood Sign Girl."
 Her Uncle Harold recognized the initials and identified Peg's body in the morgue.

 Transcript of a call to the Los Angeles Police Department by an anonymous caller:

 "I was hiking near the Hollywoodland sign today and near the bottom I found a woman's shoe and jacket.
 A little further on I noticed a purse.
 In it was a suicide note.
 I looked down the mountain and saw a body.
 I don't want any publicity in this matter, so I wrapped up the jacket, shoes and purse in a bundle and laid them on the steps of the Hollywood Police Station."